SoftwareAG/c8y-docs/content/device-tutorials/mbed-ublox.md

 * **The device does not appear in the devices list in the UI**: Review the application output using a serial console.
 See https://os.mbed.com/handbook/SerialPC for details.

-* **Upon boot-up, the device displays "Connect to Cloud" right after "Agent Run", instead of showing "Bootstrapping" and IMEI**: The device is already registered with {{< product-c8y-iot >}} under another user account, a factory reset has to be performed to unregister the device.
+* **Upon boot-up, the device displays "Connect to Cloud" right after "Agent Run", instead of showing "Bootstrapping" and IMEI**: The device is already registered with {{< product-c8y-iot >}} under another user account, a factory reset must be performed to unregister the device.

 * **The device does not send GPS data**: The GPS receiver needs to have direct sight to the sky to receive satellite signals.
 Bad weather can also influence GPS reception.